Advertisement

 Some chronic health conditions can make it more difficult to sustain a pregnancy.
 Many of these involve the condition of your uterus, while others affect your general health.
 Some of these issues include:

-• Uterine abnormalities such as a septate uterus, or a uterus that is separated into two sections with a wall of tissue in the middle
+• Problems with the uterus, such as a uterus that is separated into two sections with a wall of tissue in the middle (septate uterus)

 • Fibroids and polyps, benign growths within the uterus that distort the uterine cavity